R3mmurd/beginning-game-programming-course/README.md

-# Beginning game programming with C#
+# Beginning Game Programming with C#

 This repository contains my solutions for programming assigments and final project of this course.
 You should not use this codes for your own solutions